devashishkumar/angular-libraries-project/projects/google-maps-angular/README.md

 import { GoogleMapsAngularModule } from 'google-maps-angular';
 import library and use GoogleMapsAngularModule in imports array

-### How we use google-maps-angular library in components:
+### How we use google-maps-angular library in our applications

 <google-maps-angular (markerClickEvent)="yourMethod($event)" [markers]="markers" [latLong]="latLong"></google-maps-angular>